Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 ---

-===

-They stopped in front of the auto balancer, Noah commented, "It looks even bigger, seeing it up close..."
+The group walked towards the auto-balancer on a bridge that connected the latter to the castle.
+Stopping, Noah commented, "It looks even bigger, seeing it up close..."

 Taion looked up, signaled, "Noah.
 That's the auto-balancer."